-Air quality is a high priority for the Welsh Government, including the attainment of EU target values.
-The government works closely with regulators and local industrial operators with emissions of Ni to air in pursuit of this aim.
-Recent meetings have enabled:
+Improving air quality is a high priority for the Welsh Government, including the attainment of EU target values.
+The Welsh Government works closely with regulators and local industrial operators with emissions of Ni to air in pursuit of this aim.
+Regular meetings have enabled:

-- the Welsh Government to communicate to the industrial regulators and operators the extent of the issue and the seriousness with which it is taken; - the regulators to demonstrate that the operators are applying all cost-effective measures, and in particular are applying best available techniques as required by Council Directive 96/61/EC; - the operators to cooperate and share best practice in managing their operations; and - the development of the latest evidence in understanding the predominant sources.
+- the Welsh Government to communicate to the industrial regulators and operators the extent of the issue and the seriousness with which it is taken; - the regulators to demonstrate that the operators are applying all cost-effective measures, and in particular are applying best available techniques as required by Council Directive 2010/75/EU (IED); - the operators to cooperate and share best practice in managing their operations; and - the development of the latest evidence in understanding the predominant sources.

-The exceedance situation South Wales [Ni_UK0041_2013_1] shares common industrial sources with Swansea [Ni_UK0027_2013_1] and these sources are located in Swansea Urban Area agglomeration zone (UK0027).
-Measures to reduce Ni concentrations in air in the exceedance situation South Wales [Ni_UK0041_2013_1] target the identified common industrial sources.
-No additional sources of Ni have been identified for the exceedance situation in South Wales [Ni_UK0041_2013_1].
+The exceedance situation South Wales [Ni\UK0041\2014\1] shares common industrial sources with Swansea [Ni\UK0027\2014\1] and these sources are located in Swansea Urban Area agglomeration zone (UK0027).
+Measures to reduce Ni concentrations in air in the exceedance situation South Wales [Ni\UK0041\2014\1] target the identified common industrial sources.
+No additional sources of Ni have been identified for the exceedance situation in South Wales [Ni\UK0041\2014\1].

-The Report on Measures for Swansea [UK0027, section 2.3], details measures that have been taken and are to be taken at the Wall Colmonoy and Vale industrial sites.
-Emissions from the Vale site are not identified as contributors to this exceedance situation but will contribute to the background concentrations in the area.
+The Report on Measures for Swansea [UK0027, section 2.3] details measures that have been taken and are to be taken at the Wall Colmonoy and Vale industrial sites.
 The regulator for the Vale site, Natural Resources Wales, has assessed that the measures that have already been taken by Vale constitute BAT for the industrial site.
 The regulator for the Wall Colmonoy site, Neath Port Talbot County Borough Council, has assessed that the measures that have been taken at the Wall Colmonoy site also constitute BAT.

-The measures introduced by Wall Colmonoy in 2014 have resulted in a ten-fold reduction in stack emissions since 2009.
+The measures introduced by Wall Colmonoy in 2014 have resulted in significant reductions in the stack emissions resulting in a ten-fold reduction in stack emissions since 2009.

-The report on measures for Swansea UK0027 shows that despite significant reductions in stack emissions from the Wall Colmonoy site, annual mean concentrations of Nickel measured at the Pontardawe Tawe Terrace site have not reflected this trend.
-Given the level of uncertainty and the cause and spatial extent of this local exceedance, the Welsh Government is undertaking further measurement studies to help identify the predominant sources (see the report on measures for Swansea UK0027 for more information).
+The report on measures for Swansea UK0027 shows that despite significant reductions in stack emissions from the Wall Colmonoy site, annual mean concentrations of Ni measured at the Pontardawe Tawe Terrace site have not reflected this trend.
+Given the level of uncertainty and the cause and spatial extent of this local exceedance, the Welsh Government has undertaken further measurement studies to help identify the predominant sources (see the report on measures for Swansea UK0027 for more information).